slgrobotics/robots_bringup/README.md

 ```

-2. Use Desktop's joystick to drive Plucky
+2. Use Desktop's joystick to drive the robot

 Run the following script on the Desktop:
 ```